 The DCMGA completed the Educational Garden at the Administration Building, 127 E. Oak Street, Juneau on Saturday, June 7th.
 This year they planted a beautiful display of perennials along the sidewalk to enhance the west entrance of the building.
 This display complements the full garden they installed in 2013 on the east side of the building.
 Each of the plants in both gardens has a marker identifying it.

-See Administration Building Gardens Plant Descriptions for planting and growing instructions for gardeners who might want to incorporate any of these specimens in their home garden.
+See Administration Building Gardens Plant Descriptions (PDF, 9 pages) for planting and growing instructions for gardeners who might want to incorporate any of these specimens in their home garden.